MicrosoftDocs/ATADocs/ATPDocs/troubleshooting-atp-using-perf-counters.md

 ---
 # required metadata

-title: Troubleshooting Azure Threat Protection with performance counters | Microsoft Docs
+title: Troubleshooting Azure Advanced Threat Protection with performance counters | Microsoft Docs
 description: Describes how you can use performance counters to troubleshoot issues with ATP
 keywords:
 author: rkarlin